 Sellers may have recourse to sue you for breach of contract depending on your state laws, and sellers may also have the legal right to sue you for financial losses that they suffer because they took their property off the market when they entered into contract with you to buy it.

 7. Forgo the Home Inspection

-Before becoming homeowners, buyers want to make sure that the house on which they've set their sights checks out OK and is free of structural problems or other issues.
+Before becoming homeowners, buyers want to make sure that the house they want is free of structural problems or other issues.
 Because of this, a home inspection is generally one of the key contingency components of a real estate contract.
-This inspection contingency financially protects a buyer against any unforeseen problems, including things like outdated wiring, corroded piping or shifts in the foundation.
+This inspection contingency financially protects a buyer against any unforeseen problems, including things like outdated wiring, corroded piping, or shifts in the foundation.
 Just like other contractual contingencies, such as a financing contingency, an inspection that doesn't pass muster (because of a significant problem that needs curing) results in the return of earnest money and releases the buyer from the purchase contract.